-Even before the service had officially gone nationwide, the price had started to change.
-Likewise, other changes, including adjustments to the channel lineup, started to become a regular occurrence as well.
-Since going nationwide, YouTube TV has continually refined the channel lineup and the cost of a subscription.
+Even before the service had officially gone nationwide, the price had already started to creep up.
+Other changes, including adjustments to the channel lineup, also started to become a regular occurrence as well.
+Over the years since, YouTube TV has continually refined the channel lineup as well as the cost of its base live TV plan.

 |Date||Increase p/m||Price p/m|